 Which combination of steps will meet this requirement with the LEAST amount of operational overhead?
 (Choose two.)

-Create an Amazon S3 bucket.
+A. Create an Amazon S3 bucket.
 Configure the S3 bucket to host a static webpage.
 Upload the custom error pages to Amazon S3.

 B. Create an Amazon CloudWatch alarm to invoke an AWS Lambda function if the ALB health check response Target FailedHealthChecks is greater than 0.
 Configure the Lambda function to modify the forwarding rule at the ALB to point to a publicly accessible web server.